 - The importance of effort over weight.

 I did have one minor issue with the book.
 I felt James Steele’s case against cardio was too complex to be condensed to a few pages.
 This was an hour presentation at the 21 Convention.
 Communicating why the conventional view of cardio is inaccurate is an important topic when discussing High Intensity Training.
 It is also a challenge.
-The best essay I’ve seen on the topic is Why Not Aerobics?
-(PDF) from Greg Anderson.
+The best essay I’ve seen on the topic is Why-NOT-Aerobics by Greg Anderson.

 If you are looking for a way to get strong at home with zero expense that is safe and effective, consider checking out Hillfit 2.0.